Limor Schreibman-Sharir: Biography

 Limor Schreibman (later Sharir) was born and grew up in Tel Aviv, the daughter of Eliezer Schreibman, a school principal.

 In 1972, after graduating from Tichon Ironi Alef high school, Schreibman was drafted into the Israeli army.
 In 1973, she won Israel's beauty queen contest.
 She was sent as a contestant to the Miss Universe contest held in Greece in 1973, where she placed fifth.
 When the competition was over, she returned to the IDF as a clerk for General Shmuel Gonen who had been promoted to Southern Command of the Israel Defense Forces.

 Medical career

 After completion of her military service, she began to study medicine at Sapienza University of Rome in Italy.
 Later, she transferred to the Sackler Faculty of Medicine of Tel Aviv University and graduated with a medical degree.
-Her dissertation was presented to an international conference in New York and subsequently published in The Journal of Thoracic Cardiovascular Surgery.
+Her dissertation was presented to an international conference in New York and subsequently published in the Journal of Thoracic Cardiovascular Surgery.

 Schreibman did her internship at Sheba Medical Center, where she worked for several years.
-Today she is a member of Physicians for Human Rights-Israel.
+Until the October 7 attacks, she volunteered with the organization Physicians for Human Rights-Israel.

-Since 2010–2011, she has been the coordinator of a special course at Tel Aviv University's School of Medicine on "literature and medicine."
+Since 2011–2016, she has been the coordinator of a special course at Tel Aviv University's School of Medicine on "literature and medicine."
 Schreibman is a member in the Israeli Organization for Medical Education.